to268/DotFiles/README.md

 Video Viewer: mpv
 Music: mpc, mpd, ncmpcpp

-see packages.txt for more details
+see packges.txt for more details

 ## Instalation
-You need to install yay in order to install some AUR packages list is in packges.txt
+You need to install yay in order to install soem AUR packages. all packages are in packages.txt

 ## Suckless builds
 My Suckless custom builds of dwm, dmenu and st are located in .local/share/